oracle-livelabs/apex/social-media-app/10-get-device-location/10-get-device-location.md

    ![Page designer](images/after-drop.png)

 5. Now, we need to edit the settings for the Map region.
 APEX Maps support multiple layers, but for this app, one layer is sufficient.
-In the Property Editor, enter the following:
+In the Property editor, enter/select the following:

     - Indentification > Name: **Post and Like Locations**